DevExpress-Examples/blazor-DxGrid-command-buttons-with-icons/Readme.md

 ![Grid with Custom Icons](images/datagrid-command-icons.png)

-Handle the corresponding event and use [StartEditNewRowAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditNewRowAsync), [StartEditDataItemAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditDataItemAsync(System.Object)) and [ShowDataItemDeleteConfirmation](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ShowDataItemDeleteConfirmation(System.Object)) methods to implement required functionality.
+Handle the corresponding event and call [StartEditNewRowAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditNewRowAsync), [StartEditDataItemAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.StartEditDataItemAsync(System.Object)) and [ShowDataItemDeleteConfirmation](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ShowDataItemDeleteConfirmation(System.Object)) methods to implement required functionality.
 Ensure to pass one of the following input parameters:

 * A *null* object if you want to create a new record
 * An existing object if you edit or delete a record